breaklien/Baseline-subtraction/README.md

 ## Python dependencies
 The list of required python packages is contained in the [requirements.txt](requirements.txt) file in this repository.
-After install the required dependencies, run `main_baseline_subtraction.py` to execute the program.
+After installing the required dependencies, run `main_baseline_subtraction.py` to execute the program.